-Avoid writing the obituary in the first person or using phrases such as “the family of Thomas Smith announces,” the obituary is not about the family members who write it, but about the person who died.
+Avoid writing the obituary in the first person or using phrases such as “the family of Thomas Smith announces,” the obituary is not about the family members who wrote it, but about the person who died.

 Write it from the third-person perspective, like an outsider who witnessed the event.

 4. Keep it Accurate and Simple

 The best way to complete a great obituary is to write a draft.
 Having basic information at hand will make the writing of an obituary easier.
 Make sure that it is accurate, but keep it simple.
 Stay consistent with the way you list the family members.

 Make several versions of the draft before making the final copy.
 Make the abbreviated version for the newspaper and the long version to be placed on the internet.

 5. Ask another person to read the obituary and give feedback